-Whether you spell it tabbouleh or tabouli, this Lebanese tabbouleh is a refreshing, herby salad.
-Made with a base of parsley, mint, and bulgur, it's also more filling than many salad recipes.
+Whether you spell it tabbouleh or tabouli, this Lebanese Tabbouleh Salad is delicious and incredibly easy to prepare.
+Made with a base of fresh parsley, mint, and bulgur, it's also more filling than many salad recipes.

 Jump to: